SPLATteam/SPLAT-WebGuide/docs/glossary.rst

 Set the model path, reload model data to memory, and select active countries for querying

-:inputcell:`Model Folder`       path of the MESSAGE model to be connected to the SPLAT interface :inputcell:`Main Region`        name of the MESSAGE model to be connected to the SPLAT interface :inputcell:`Region Active?`     list of sub-regions (countries) to be loaded into memory :inputcell:`Scenarios to Load`      list of currently specified scenarios in the main region, and to specify the scenarios to be loaded into memory
+::inputcell:`Model Folder`:       path of the MESSAGE model to be connected to the SPLAT interface
+::inputcell:`Main Region`:        name of the MESSAGE model to be connected to the SPLAT interface
+::inputcell:`Region Active?`:     list of sub-regions (countries) to be loaded into memory
+::inputcell:`Scenarios to Load`:      list of currently specified scenarios in the main region, and to specify the scenarios to be loaded into memory
 :interfacecell:`Country Name`       country codes in the MESSAGE model :interfacecell:`Description`        country names expanded :interfacecell:`Power Pool`         the powerpool a country belongs to